xtaci/gaio/README.md

 ```

 ## FAQ
-1. if you encounter something like:
+1. If you encounter an error like:

 ```
 # github.com/xtaci/gaio [github.com/xtaci/gaio.test]